usaid-cs/yesterday-i-learned/random.md

 1. Jalapeño isn't known for being hot.
 It is known for being fat. (me too thanks)
 1. [GOVT NZ's 404 page](https://www.govt.nz/something) doesn't show NZ.
 There is [an entire subreddit](https://www.reddit.com/r/MapsWithoutNZ/) about the same joke.
 1. The [Jesus fish](https://en.wikipedia.org/wiki/Ichthys) has a special name *ichthys*, which is not special once you realise that's the Greek word for fish.
-1. [Fettuccine Alfredo](https://en.wikipedia.org/wiki/Fettuccine_Alfredo) is pasta with butter and Parmesan cheese emulsified together.
+1. [Fettuccine Alfredo](https://en.wikipedia.org/wiki/Fettuccine_Alfredo) is pasta with butter and Parmegiano-Reggiano cheese emulsified together.
 No cream is involved.
 No cream *can* be involved.
 1. The number of prime numbers decreases as the number goes up.
 However the number of prime numbers is still infinite.
 1. Escape fires are a strategy to escape a wildfire by lighting your current location fire.
 If the wind is blowing, you will not be able to escape a fire coming towards you.
 However, should you also start a fire (2) at your location, you will deprive fire 1 of resources by letting fire 2 consume it first.
 1. ["Edgy"](https://www.urbandictionary.com/define.php?term=edgy) means "trying so hard to be cool it's cringeworthy".